-The purpose of RSCs is to assist the Bureau in preparing the necessary casework for persons in selected locations who will be interviewed by the Department of Homeland Security's (DHS) U.S. Citizenship and Immigration Services (USCIS) in support of the U.S. Refugee Admissions Program (USRAP).
-For those persons approved by USCIS, the RSC provides assistance in completing the additional requirements for refugee admission.
+The purpose of RSCs is to assist the Bureau in preparing the necessary casework for persons in selected locations eligible for interview by the Department of Homeland Security's (DHS) U.S. Citizenship and Immigration Services (USCIS) in support of the U.S. Refugee Admissions Program (USRAP).
+For those persons approved, the RSC provides assistance in completing the additional requirements for refugee admission under Section 207 of the Immigration and Nationality Act (INA).
 These requirements include, but are not limited to, ensuring the required security checks are requested, completing a medical exam, and attending cultural orientation.
 In addition, the RSC collects and maintains data to facilitate the services provided to refugees by U.S.-based resettlement agencies.